-Counties are key contributors in the state challenge process for the BEAD program
+Counties are key contributors to the success of the BEAD program

 Internet access is a necessity, not a luxury.
 The Bipartisan Infrastructure Law (BIL) included passage of the Broadband Equity, Access, and Deployment (BEAD) program and the Digital Equity Act (DEA) programs, which targets building out broadband infrastructure to every unserved and underserved location across the country as well as funding critical digital equity initiatives across the country, respectively.